IJG-DR/MechaCar_Statistical_Analysis/README.md

 * *Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?* The *R-squared* value of our linear regression is 0.7149, which means that roughly 71.5% of mpg performance is explained by our regression formula, given a significance level of 0.05% since the *p-value* in the summary statistics resulted in 5.35e-11, which is substantially lower than our significance level.

 ## Deliverable 2 - Summary Statistics on Suspension Coils

+The second statistical analysis we conducted focused on PSI (pounds per square inch) in suspension coils.
+These coils were manufactured in three batches or lots.

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

+To determine if the manufacturing data meets this design specification, we first conducted summary statistics on the data population, as reported in the following table.

 ![PSI Total Summary](Resources/images/psi_total_summary.png)

+As reported, for the whole population, the design specification seems to be meet, since the variance reported was 62.29356 psi, a value within the 100 psi specification.
+However, we also looked at the variance for each lot, to determine whether this held true for each.

+The following table presents the summary statistics for each lot:

 ![PSI Lot Summary](Resources/images/psi_lot_summary.png)

+As can be seen, Lot 1 and Lot 2 are meeting the manufacturing specifications, since their reported variance were 0.98 psi and 7.47 psi respectively.
+Lot 3, on the other hand, reported a variance of 170.29 psi, which is significantly higher than the manufacturing specification of no more than 100 psi.

+Therefore, while the manufacturing data meets this specification for the lots in total, it is not being met by all lots individually.

+The following box plot provides a better appreciation of the statistics for each manufacturing lot, where the wide variability in Lot 3 is evident when compared to Lot 1 and 2.

 ![PSI Lot Distribution](Resources/images/psi_lot_distribution.png)

-* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

 ## Deliverable 3 - T-Tests on Suspension Coils